mavlink/MAVSDK-docs/en/contributing/build.md

-# Building DroneCore from Source
+# Building SDK from Source

-This section explains how to [build](#build_sdk_cpp) and [install](#install-artifacts) the DroneCore C++ library from source (both "natively" and in docker) for all our target platforms.
-It also shows how to build DroneCore with extensions and build the API Reference documentation.
+This section explains how to [build](#build_sdk_cpp) and [install](#install-artifacts) the *Dronecode SDK* C++ library from source (both "natively" and in docker) for all our target platforms.
+It also shows how to build the SDK with extensions and build the API Reference documentation.

 ## Build the C++ Library {#build_sdk_cpp}

-This section explains how to build the DroneCore C++ library from source, along with its unit and integration tests.
+This section explains how to build the SDK C++ library from source, along with its unit and integration tests.
 Build artifacts are created in the **build** subdirectory.